 Horizons - Maintaining Wellbeing in a Digital World.
-Session 1 of 3 2019
+Session 1 - 2020

 Horizons - Maintaining Wellbeing in a Digital World

-Session 1 of 3 - Coping with the pressures of an online life.
+Session 1 - Coping with the pressures of an online life.

 How can social media impact on the mental wellbeing of children and young people?
 Children and young people agree that it has its highs and lows – the key to managing the apparent ‘normal stresses’ of being online is promoting positive mental wellbeing.